How to make a family tree chart

 The gamble paid off as roughly half of the Americans alive in 1977 watched at least part of the series.

 The “Roots” miniseries was a cultural phenomenon that influenced millions of viewers to research their own roots.
-While writing the book, Haley did a lot of genealogy research at the National Archive, and after the series aired, letters to the National Archive tripled and applications to use the facilities increased by 40%.
+While writing the book, Haley conducted genealogy research at the National Archive, and after the series aired, letters to the National Archive tripled and applications to use the facilities increased by 40%.
+Use the steps below to learn how to draw your own family tree (or get started faster with customizable templates from Lucidchart).

 If you are interested in your own family history, a good place to start is to create a family tree.